geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 * Value AG
 * Western Run Adventures, LLC
 * geosos
+* Marlin

-And individual donations: Abhijit Gujar
+And individual donations: Abhijit Gujar, Laurent Bourgès.

 Thank you, together we can secure the future of GeoServer for years to come.